Special Educational Needs (SEN)

 Admissions arrangements for children with SEN - what will happen when they apply?

 If your child is coming through nursery or pre-school then please speak to your child's SENCo to arrange a transition visit.
-When applying to DPS and your child has additional needs then please ask to speak to Claire Freeman, the SENCo at Discovery.
+When applying to DPA and your child has additional needs then please ask to speak to Claire Freeman, the SENCo at Discovery.

 Steps we have taken to ensure SEN children are treated fairly